webpack-contrib/terser-webpack-plugin/README.md

 ### Custom Minify Function

-Override default minify function - use `uglify-js` for minification.
+Override the default minify function - use `uglify-js` for minification.

 **webpack.config.js**